signalfx/maestro-ng/README.md

 The _ships_ are simple to define.
 They are named (but that name doesn't need to match their DNS resolvable host name), and need an `ip` address/hostname.
+You can optionally use `published_ip` to specify a different external IP/host address passed to containers instead of the default behavior of using `ip`.
 If the Docker daemon doesn't listen its default port of 2375, the `docker_port` can be overriden.
 You can also use an SSH tunnel to secure the communication with the target Docker daemon (especially if you don't want to Docker daemon to listen on anything else than localhost, and rely on SSH key-based authentication instead).

 ```yaml
 ships: